-Most landlords have to get a possession order from the court before a tenant can be evicted.
+Most landlords have to get a possession order from the court before a contract holder can be evicted.
 There is often a court hearing to help the judge decide whether or not a possession order should be made.
 This section explains what happens at the hearing.

-You should always go to any court hearing and try to get advice before you go.
+You should always go to any court hearing and try to get help before you go.
 If this is not possible some courts will have duty advisers who can help you.